AugustArnstad/BayesianVariableImportance/README.md

 # VariableImportanceINLA
 **Bayesian Variable Importance for GLMMs using INLA** This is a package developed for my masters thesis at NTNU.
-It is a further developement of a previous package BayesianImportance, available in full at https://github.com/AugustArnstad/BayesianImportance.
+It is a further developement and extension of the previous package BayesianImportance, available in full at https://github.com/AugustArnstad/BayesianImportance.

-`VariableImportanceINLA` is an R package designed to compute Bayesian variable importance metrics for Generalized Linear Mixed Models (GLMMs) utilizing the Integrated Nested Laplace Approximation (INLA) methodology.
+`BayesianVariableImportance` is an R package designed to compute Bayesian variable importance metrics for Generalized Linear Mixed Models (GLMMs) utilizing the Integrated Nested Laplace Approximation (INLA) methodology.

 ## Features
 - **Bayesian Variable Importance Computation**: Allows for the quantification of the importance/statistical evidence of predictors in GLMMs in a Bayesian framework.
 Currently it handles gaussian (identity link), binomial (probit or logit link) and Poisson (log link) data, but more extension are desirable in the near future.